Arts Access Mini-Grant

 Beware—clicking the back navigation button on your web browser will exit you from the system and you will lose your work.

-- Corporation Annual Report: Only nonprofit organizations with 501(c) 3 status will be prompted to upload this document (as required to be filed annually with the Secretary of State’s Office).
+- Corporation Annual Report (required to be filed annually with the Secretary of State’s Office).
 In lieu of the report, you may also submit a copy of the email verification issued by the Secretary of State’s office or a copy of the online verification sheet maintained by the Secretary of State’s Office found here.
 Entities of government do NOT submit.